Unboxed-Software/solana-course/content/token22-metadata.md

     space: mintLen,
   });

-  // Even if we want to use the metadata-extension, we still need to use the metadata-pointer-extension but it will point to the mint it self const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
+  // 3.
+Initialize the metadata-pointer making sure that it points to the mint itself const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
     mint.publicKey,
     payer.publicKey,